PlanSnapper

 The sketch addendum is the key document: it shows exterior dimensions, floor-by-floor area calculations, and any deductions for stairwell voids or non-GLA areas.
 Comparing the prior sketch against the current assessor record quickly surfaces additions, discrepancies, or errors that need to be resolved during the inspection.

-When a floor plan is available -- from a prior appraisal sketch, builder plans, county records, or a listing service like CubiCasa or Matterport -- PlanSnapper calculates GLA directly from it using the same exterior-perimeter methodology appraisers use.
+When a floor plan with dimensions is available, whether from a prior appraisal sketch, builder plans, county records, or a listing service like CubiCasa or Matterport, PlanSnapper calculates GLA directly from those dimensions using the same exterior-perimeter methodology appraisers use.
 Upload the plan, trace the perimeter, set a scale reference from one known dimension, and get a calculated area in about 2 minutes.
 If you don't have a floor plan yet, see how to get a floor plan of an existing home.

 This is useful for pre-inspection due diligence: you can verify whether the listed square footage is plausible before going on-site, and identify any floors or areas that need closer attention during field measurement.